Striking Out In Sports Marketing ROIs

 How then do sports marketers better understand their demographics and effectively reach them?
+Luckily, our CEO Stacy Jones met with an expert to further elaborate on this topic.
 In this blog post, Hollywood Branded examines the best practices for understanding sports fans and marketing to them from the experience of Old Hat Creative's Zac Logsdon.

 A Little Background on Zac